 - What are the minimum hardware requirements?

 - There are two versions of Corona - standard and legacy.
 The standard one uses the SSE4.1 instruction set to achieve maximum speed on modern CPUs, and needs an Intel i3/5/7 CPU or newer Core 2 (e.g. 9xxx).
 Legacy version should run on all CPUs of the last decade, but is about 20% slower.
+The installer automatically chooses the correct version for you.

 - What are the minimum software requirements?